-Ahmet Kemal Aydoğdu, a suspect in the case who was purported to be the user of the Twitter account with the handle “JeansBiri” and charged with “leading a terrorist organization,” was handed down 10 years in prison.
+Ahmet Kemal Aydoğdu, who is not a Cumhuriyet staffer but is purported to be the user of the Twitter account with the handle “JeansBiri” and charged with “leading a terrorist organization,” was sentenced to 10 years in prison.
 The court ruled for the continuation of his detention.

-The court ruled to impose judicial control measures on all of the suspects who were handed down prison sentences.
+The court ruled to impose judicial control measures on all of the defendants who were given prison sentences.

-The 27th High Criminal Court of Istanbul also ruled to separate the files of Can Dündar and İlhan Tanır from the case.
+The 27th High Criminal Court of Istanbul also ruled to separate the files of Can Dündar and İlhan Tanır, who are still at large.

-The second day of the hearing began with lawyers’ closing remarks.
+The second day of the hearing began with defense lawyers’ closing remarks.

 Duygun Yarsuvat, defense attorney for Cumhuriyet Executive Board Chairperson Akın Atalay, said in his address to the court that the case was politically motivated, adding: “There is nothing in this indictment that can be handled through principles of criminal law.
 The rule of law has been sacrificed in this case, designed to silence Cumhuriyet.”

-Also criticising the expert opinion submitted to the case file, Yarsuvat said the experts drafted their reports using information readily available in open sources.
-Yarsuvat also said that one of the experts had proven in a Tweet he had posted that he was an admirer of President Recep Tayyip Erdoğan, adding: “This expert does not hold an academic title.
-His only significance is being a member of the foundation headed by Bilal Erdoğan.”
+Also criticizing the expert opinion submitted to the case file, Yarsuvat said the experts drafted their reports using information readily available in open sources.
+Yarsuvat also said that one of the experts had proved in a Tweet he had posted that he was an admirer of President Recep Tayyip Erdoğan, adding: “This expert does not hold an academic title.
+His only significance is being a member of a foundation headed by Bilal Erdoğan.”